PyTomography/slicer_spect_recon/README.md

 ## User interface

 - Inputs
-  - Input volume: input SPECT/CT dicom files, simind file (convert to dicom using the data converter)
+  - SPECT projection data
+  - (optional) CT data for attenuation correction
 - Outputs
-  - Reconstructed volume: The volume will be saved under the specified name (or as the dataset name appended with _reconstructed) and will be located within the Subject Hierarchy in the Data Module.
+  - a 3D reconstruction SPECT image.
+The volume will be saved under the specified name (or as the dataset name appended with _reconstructed) and will be located within the Subject Hierarchy in the Data Module.

 ## Resources